 Social Justice Grantmaking

-We make grants to grassroots groups that advance racial justice, gender equity, and environmental sustainability.
+We make grants to grassroots groups that advance racial justice and gender justice.
 Our grantmaking prioritizes organizations working on intersecting issues and led by the people most impacted by injustices.
 Go to Grants

 Investing for Impact